pbanks74/Python-Projects/README.md

 ## Conclusion

 The Tech Academy's Python Course taught me Python basics and how to utilize the Django framework to create dynamic applications while strengthening my understanding of Object-oriented programming.
+Completing this course gives me absolute confidence in applying the skills learned to positively influence a company's operations and future goals.